Green & Grand

 The Great British Beach Clean

-For the second time we will be participating this year in The Great British Beach Clean in September.
-We also regularly run our own Green Team beach cleans in Brighton.
+We participate in The Great British Beach Clean as well as regularly running our own Green Team beach cleans in Brighton.

 The Magic Garden